 That Clarence Thomas engages in this obscene form of neocon fantasy should just be the subject of pity or scorn.
 But, as a sitting justice on the United States Supreme Court, it is more than troubling that someone with such a defective and demented sense of history is permitted to partake in decisions which not only affect black Americans, but every man, woman and child in this country.

 If Clarence Thomas were to deny the Holocaust suffered by Jews in Europe he would be rightfully castigated as being absolutely unqualified to be a Supreme Court Justice.
 In such a case, any sitting justice who would deny such an awful reality could not be trusted to comprehend the truth in the present tense.

 Similarly, for Justice Thomas to blithely deny the suffering, terror and degradation suffered by black Americans makes him unalterably unqualified to sit as a justice on the United States Supreme Court.
-He should be allowed to wallow in his alternative universe, but he should not be allowed to participate in ruling that will affect Americans for years to come.
+He should be allowed to wallow in his alternative universe, but he should not be allowed to participate for the rest of his life in court rulings that will affect Americans for the rest of our lives.

-In all likelihood Clarence Thomas will continue to spew his misstatement of history and to allow us to watch him self-indulgently engage in self-hate.
-Being that his appointment to the Supreme Court is for life, he should brace himself for more pity and scorn.
+In all likelihood Clarence Thomas will continue to spew his misstatement of history and allow us to watch him self-indulgently engage in self-hate.
+Being that his appointment to the Supreme Court is for life, he should brace himself for scant praise more pity and scorn.

 Phew, Wallace!
 Why don’t you tell us really what you think?